Super-exponential endogenous bubbles in an equilibrium model of rational and noise traders: Conclusions

 \section{Conclusions}

 We have introduced a model of financial bubbles with two assets (risky and risk-free), in which rational investors and noise traders co-exist.
-Rational investors form expectations on the return and risk of a risky asset and maximize their expected utility with respect to their portfolio allocation.
+Rational investors form expectations on the return and risk of a risky asset and maximize their constant relative risk aversion expected utility with respect to their portfolio allocation.
 Noise traders are subjected to social imitation and follow momentum trading.

-By contrast to previous models, agents do not switch investment strategies.
-By keeping track of their wealth levels, we still observe the formation of endogenous bubbles and match several stylized facts of financial markets such as a fat-tail distribution of returns, volatility clustering and transient faster-than-exponential bubble growth with log-periodic behavior.
+In contrast to various previous models, agents do not switch between investment strategies.
+By keeping track of their wealth levels, we still observe the formation of endogenous bubbles and match several stylized facts of financial markets such as a fat-tail distribution of returns and volatility clustering.
+In particular, we observe transient faster-than-exponential bubble growth with approximate log-periodic behavior.
+Although faster-than-exponential growth at the beginning of a bubble has been found for many bubbles in real markets and recent lab experiments, it has been hardly discussed in the literature.
+Our model is one of the first offering a transparent analytical explanation for this stylized fact.

 To the important question of whether and when rational investors are able to stabilize financial markets by arbitraging noise traders, our analysis suggests that noise traders may eventually always lead to the creation of bubbles, given sufficient time, if a mechanism exists or some sentiment develops that increase their propensity for herding.